 A neurological condition that causes an uncontrollable urge to shake your legs, restless leg syndrome (RLS) can seriously impact sleep quality.
 Research has suggested that using CBD before bed can reduce the abnormal nerve firings that cause involuntary muscle twitching.

 Restless leg syndrome can cause sufferers to feel particularly sore and stiff after sleeping, so topical CBD can be a good way to reduce this inflammation and pain.
+If you worry you might suffer from these symptoms, our guide to restless leg syndrome can help you understand the condition and how to help it.

 4. Promotes a healthier circadian rhythm

 Circadian rhythm disorders occur when the body’s sleep-wake cycle is misaligned with its environment.
 Your internal body clock is not telling your body to go to sleep or wake up at the correct times.
+CBD oil can likely help you sleep by resetting your circadian rhythm back to a more natural cycle.
+This helps prevent interruptions in the night and promotes a healthier daily routine.

-More research is needed to know exactly how this works, however doctors say CBD can promote a more natural timing of sleep in accordance with the rhythm of the night and day.
+More research is needed to know exactly how this works, however, doctors say CBD can promote a more natural timing of sleep in accordance with the rhythm of the night and day.
+For more information on common sleep disorders and what they mean, check out our article on the most common sleep disorders explained.

 5. Use CBD to improve your sex life

 CBD can actually improve your sex life massively.
-There are a lot of cannabinoid receptors in our reproductive organs and sexual tissue, which CBD increases the blood flow to, encouraging natural lubrication and sensitivity.
+There are a lot of cannabinoid receptors in our reproductive organs and sexual tissue, and CBD increases blood flow, encouraging natural lubrication and sensitivity.
+Plus, by reducing anxiety and promoting relaxation, CBD can help you and your partner get in the mood without being distracted by anxious thoughts.

 CBD (cannabidiol) is legal in the UK, so long as it is derived only from hemp (a member of the cannabis plant family) and contains less than 0.2% of THC.

-It’s very difficult to get a prescription for medical cannabis from the doctor, and is usually for those suffering from severe epilepsy, nausea from chemotherapy, or to help ease symptoms of multiple sclerosis.
+It’s very difficult to get a prescription for medical cannabis from the doctor and is usually for those suffering from severe epilepsy, nausea from chemotherapy, or to help ease symptoms of multiple sclerosis.

 What is CBN?